johannschopplich/apiful/docs/reference/openapi-type-helpers.md

 ## Schema Discovery

-APIful generates helper types for exploring your API:
+APIful generates helper types for exploring your API structure programmatically.
+These types are useful for building dynamic UI components or API documentation:

 ```ts
 import type { PetStoreApiMethods, PetStoreApiPaths } from 'apiful/schema'